kz-lemon4ik/computervisionexam/README.md

-# License Plate Recognition and Reconstruction
+# License Plate Recognition System

 **Computer Vision Project (A.A.
 2024-2025)**

-Two-stage deep learning pipeline for license plate recognition using YOLOv5 for detection and PDLPR for character recognition on the CCPD (Chinese City Parking Dataset).
+A comprehensive two-stage deep learning pipeline for automatic license plate recognition combining YOLOv5 object detection with PDLPR character recognition, trained and evaluated on the CCPD dataset.

 ## Project Overview